|C.V. Starr East Asian Library|

 Single photocopies may be made for research purposes.
 The C.V.
 Starr East Asian Library maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.

-Identification of specific item; Date (if known); China Democracy Movement Collection; Box and Folder; C.V.
+Identification of specific item; Date (if known); Collection of China's spring 1989 democracy movement; Box and Folder; C.V.
 Starr East Asian Library, Columbia University Library.

 China Democracy Movement and Tiananmen Incident Archives (Collection 1821).
 UCLA Library Special Collections, Charles E. Young Research Library.